Zim95/browseterm-monorepo/setup_docs/multipass_cluster.md

     ```
     This file will exist in `/mnt/nfs` as well as in `/Users/Shared/<nfs-directory>`.
 The contents will be "test from pvc".
     Try deleting the pod and create a new one, as soon as you create the pod, this file will be available in that pod.

+### 4.3 Setting up our Development Environment
+1. We would like to make changes locally and have that reflected inside the Pod.
+    - In docker, we can do this using the `-v` flag.
+This would map our local directory a directory in the pod.
+This is what it looks like:
+        ```
+        local machine -> docker container
+        ```

+    - If we use `kind` or `minikube` with docker desktop, we can do this using `HostPath` volume map.
+This is because the node for our `kind` or `minikube` cluster is our machine. `HostPath` maps to the path in the node.
+So we can directly map our working directory to the pod using `HostPath` volume type.
+        ```
+        local machine -> kind cluster
+        ```

+    - When using a `multipass`, we create a virtual machine.
+The nodes are in the virtual machine. `HostPath` maps to the path in the node which is the VM.
+Our local directory is not inside the VM, so the changes we make locally will not be reflected inside the pod.

+    - To do that, we need to map our local working directory to our `VM` through the `NFS` that we just installed.
+Then we can map the mapped directory in the `HostPath` in the Pod.
+So its like:
+        ```
+        local machine -> VM path -> Multipass Cluster
+        ```

+2. First we create an export rule for our working directory.
+I like to create a rule for the entire project directory that I have.
+Open `/etc/exports` on your local MAC and add this line.
+    ```text
+    <path/to/project> -alldirs -mapall=501:20 192.168.64.2 192.168.64.3 192.168.64.4 192.168.64.5
+    ```
+    We can get the ip addresses using `multipass list`.
+    This makes our project directory shareable via NFS.

+3. Now enter into each of the nodes in the cluster, and install nfs common tools.
+    ```bash
+    multipass shell <machine>
+    ```
+    Once inside, install nfs common tools.
+    ```bash
+    sudo apt update && sudo apt install nfs-common -y
+    ```
+    This will let you use nfs tools.
+    Our resources might be deployed on any of the nodes.
+So we need to use NFS mounting from whichever node our resources are scheduled in.

+4. Next, lets mount our projects directory in all of the nodes, so that the project directory is available in all nodes.
+    Go inside each node and create a directory where the project directory is mapped.
+    ```bash
+    multipass shell <node>
+    ```
+    Create a the directory that will be mounted to the project directory:
+    ```bash
+    mkdir /mnt/<directory>
+    ```
+    The
+    ```bash
+    sudo mount -t nfs -o vers=3,nolock 192.168.1.2:<path/to/project> /mnt/<directory>
+    ```
+    Next, we can use the created directory `/mnt/<directory>`, as our working directory.

+5. Problem with the mount:
+    - When you mount the directory on our MAC to the VM.
+Things work.
+    - When your laptop sleeps, reboots, or disconnects from the network, the mount on the nodes breaks.
+    - This causes:
+        - Pods that rely on that mount to fail.
+        - Hanging shells (because the filesystem access blocks).
+        - Crashes or unresponsive containers.
+    - So every time the laptop sleeps, we need to re-setup everything.

+5. Unmount
+    ```bash
+    sudo umount -l /mnt/projects
+    ```

+6. We can also make things a little easier by:
+    - Installing an NFS server on the VM master node.
+    - Mapping the directory from our host machine to the master node.
+        localMachine(NFSServer) -> VMPath (MasterNode-NFSClient)
+    - Then use the server on the Masternode to map to the worker nodes.
+        localMachine(NFSServer) -> VMPath(MasterNode-NFSClient)
+        VMPath(MasterNode-NFSServer) -> Worker1(NFSClient)
+        VMPath(MasterNode-NFSServer) -> Worker2(NFSClient)
+        VMPath(MasterNode-NFSServer) -> Worker3(NFSClient)
+    - This way we have a single point of failure.
+The only connection that we need to keep maintaining is this: `localMachine(NFSServer) -> VMPath(MasterNode-NFSClient)` one.
+    - However, if the computer sleeps, even this connection gets removed and as a consequence the same results appear again.
+        - Pods that rely on that mount to fail.
+        - Hanging shells (because the filesystem access blocks).
+        - Crashes or unresponsive containers.
+    - So this setup is okay for testing HA deployments and all but not so ideal for development.

+7. This cluster also has no internet access.
+Because of which, we will be unable to work with the internet.
+Enabling that is also a pain and we haven't figured that out yet.
+Will add more updates once figured out.